tc39/notes/es8/2017-11/nov-29.md

 TST: A year ago we worked on typed objects but stopped because of WASM.
 Value types may not suffer these problems.
 It makes sense to explore value types more.
 --> Link to last version of the value types explainer: https://github.com/tschneidereit/typed-objects-explainer/blob/value-types/valuetypes.md

-KMR: In particular with Rationals, if we did it in an engine I'm not sure it'd be substantially faster than a userland library.
+KM: In particular with Rationals, if we did it in an engine I'm not sure it'd be substantially faster than a userland library.

 API: I don't have data on Rationals, we don't use Rationals.
 IEEE fixed decimal is a lot faster for tight C code.
 The key is more representation inside the engine than performance - I'm not saying performance isn't important but standardised interchange is.